xamry/notes/Data Engineering/OLAP.md

 Unlike Star-Schema, Snowflake schema contain normalized dimension tables in a tree like structure with many nesting levels.
 Snowflake schema is easier to maintain but queries require more joins.

 ### Galaxy Schema
+A **Galaxy Schema** contains two fact table that share dimension tables between them.
+It is also called Fact Constellation Schema.
+The schema is viewed as a collection of stars hence the name Galaxy Schema.

 ## Modelling Techniques
 ### ER Model